Read to Self

 Listen to Reading

 - Epic – (As mentioned in Read to Self section) Books with the green “Read to Me” label are read aloud.
+Audio books have a purple label.

 - Unite for Literacy also reads books aloud (requires a click for audio on each page).

 - Storynory – Books for slightly older students (no illustrations) read aloud.
+It has a free 30-day trial.

 - Belkin Rockstar allows up to five students to listen with headphones at once on a computer or device.